mashharuki/AstarLearning/docs/pitch/README.md

       Users can give high ratings to quality learning content.

+      Users can answer quiezzes after learning.
+The quiz is choice-based.
+If the user can answer the quiz correctly, the NFT will be minted.

 - lastly, milestone

       We think of taking four milestones for the future of Astar learning.

-      We think to expand front-end and back-end functionality in 2023 Q3.
+      We think to expand front-end and back-end functionality in thrid Q 2023.

-      Seconed, we want to apply to dappstaking in 2023 Q4.
+      Seconed, we want to apply to dappstaking in fourth Q 2023.

       Third, If adopted by dapp staking, we want to expand the number of users.

+      OK, our presentation is done. bye!